• Skip to primary navigation

 Water Pan Tips & Advantages

-The end result is the humidity from the water pan will make the meat even juicier and will help the smoke adhere to the meat during the cook, giving flavor!
+The end result is the humidity from the water pan will make the meat even juicier!
+And will help the smoke adhere to the meat during the cook, giving flavor!

 Best Tool For Monitoring Ham Temperature

-Use a Thermoworks Smoke Remote BBQ Alarm for the best temperature accuracy.
-You can have the wireless receiver nearby in the shade or in the house, and monitor your temps both in the smoker and the meat in your cook.
+Use a Wireless Bluetooth Meat Thermometer for the best temperature accuracy while smoking.
+You can have the wireless receiver nearby in the shade or in the house.
+And monitor your temps both in the smoker and the meat in your cook on your phone.
 A great advantage so you don't have to get up and open up your smoker!
+These are what the competitive BBQ Pit Masters use...

 Ham Smoke FAQ